g0ofycat/Reporter/README.md

 - **ReportStores:** An unordered DataStore storing all reports.
 The key is the **unique report ID**.
 - **ReportHistory:** Stores each player’s report history.
 The key format is `"Player_"..Player.UserId`.

+It's also noted that the module that is being showcased is also paired with a Anticheat Implementation **(BasicAnticheatInit.luau)** that is not required to have but is also used to showcase how to use Reporter **(ReporterInit.luau)** is supposed to be use.

 ### Report Structure

 ```lua